CanWang1987/CanWang1987/README.md

 My understanding to World Protocals?
 With a couple of years collaboration with IEEE and IETF.It's fairly interesting to do research on protocals.
-They can be digitally abstract to software packages(algorithm) which can be integrated inside in order for a person(data driven digital person) to work better(more precisely).
+They can be digitally abstract to software packages(algorithm) which can be integrated inside in order for AI(data driven digital person) to make decision better(more precisely).

 - 🌱I am away from maths for a long time.a bit hard to calculate Matrix without E-device.
 - 💞️ I’m looking to collaborate on innovative projects and advanced Maths...